SMaC: Statistics, Math, and Computing

 Your Turn

-• Tale a look at the Arbuthnot dataset: ?Arbuthnot
+• Take a look at the Arbuthnot dataset: ?Arbuthnot

 Year Males Females Plague Mortality Ratio Total